denisandroid/WT3020-PatchMB/README.md

 As a result, you will get a working git version that does not swear at conflicts and perfectly works from the official kmod modules from the repository.

 ### <b>4.
 Build patch 16MB Nightly (5.4 Kernel, tested!)</b>
+It is not recommended, since after the build you will not be able to install any of the possible packages due to unresolved dependencies.

 ```
 git clone https://github.com/openwrt/openwrt.git
 git pull